Generic Name: paroxetine mesylate

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Brisdelle for a condition for which it was not prescribed.
 Do not give this medicine to other people, even if they have the same condition.
 It may harm them.

 This Medication Guide summarizes the most important information about Brisdelle.
 If you would like more information, talk with your healthcare provider.
-You may ask your healthcare provider or pharmacist for information about Brisdelle that is written for healthcare professionals.

 What are the ingredients in Brisdelle?